 Derivatives are used to steer the fund's overall exposure efficiently and at lower cost in the event of:

 - sharp swings in subscriptions or redemptions; - market events likely to have a material impact on fund performance (e.g., macroeconomic indicators, central bank interventions, etc.).

 4.8.
 Does the fund invest in other funds?
-Yes.
-Investment in other funds is limited to cash management.
+No